Arijit Singh: Career

+Career beginnings (2005–2009)

 Singh's musical career began when his guru Rajendra Prasad Hazari, who felt that "Indian classical music was a dying tradition", insisted him to leave his hometown and participate in the reality show Fame Gurukul (2005) at the age of 18.
 He was eliminated by audience polling, finishing in sixth place.

-During the show, filmmaker Sanjay Leela Bhansali recognized his talent and had him sing "Yun Shabnami" a song scheduled to be used in his upcoming film Saawariya.
-During production, the script changed and the song was no longer required.
+During the show, filmmaker Sanjay Leela Bhansali recognised his talent and had him sing "Yun Shabnami" a song scheduled to be used in his upcoming film Saawariya.
+During production, the script was changed and Singh's version was removed.
 It was never released.
 After the Fame Gurukul, Kumar Taurani, the head of Tips, signed him for an album which was never released.